scan-io-git/scan-io/docs/explanations/diff-aware-baseline.md

 ## How `merge_base_sha` is computed

-Scanio tries two approaches in order, using whichever succeeds:
+Scanio tries three approaches in order, using whichever succeeds:

 **1. VCS provider API (preferred).** Each provider exposes an authoritative merge-base endpoint that the server computes from the full repository graph.
 Fork PRs and stale branches are handled correctly regardless of local history depth.